Tax Basics for Startups

 Simplicity: The cash method avoids the more complex rules of accounting for income and expenses required under the accrual method.

 Shifting Income to Defer Taxes: A common strategy for conserving cash is to defer taxes by shifting income from the current tax year to the following tax year.
 This is accomplished toward the end of your tax year.
-You simply ensure your customers/clients aren't invoicee until the beginning of the following tax year.
+You simply ensure your customers/clients aren't invoiced until the beginning of the following tax year.

 Disadvantages of the Cash Method